alf-p-steinbach/cppx-core-language/docs/README.md

 The “basic-string-assembly.hpp” header provides a set of overloads of `operator<<` so that one can assemble a `std::string` from individual number and string pieces, especially for an argument of a function call.

+Note: there is no stream object that persists from one `<<` invocation to the next, and therefore manipulators such as `std::setprecision` have no effect.
+Use of the simplest manipulators such as `endl` and `fixed` is detected and transformed to compilation errors.
+However, the stateful manipulators such as `std::setprecision` have no identifying features apart from their individual types, so use of such manipulators is not detected and will compile, but with no result effect.

 ---

 As a first example, instead of